vinisha99/marmo-frontend-code-challenge/README.md

 ***We ask that you take no longer than 4 hours for the challenge.
 It is okay if you do not finish all tasks, we want to get a sense of your work and how you structure your code.***

+* Make each task a separate commit - this way, we can easily see your progress with each step.
 * Build out your components in src/components
 * Use Container.js to render your components
 * Use hooks to manage state

 ## Tasks:

+***Using the provided data/assets below, complete the following tasks:***

-* Display song data, in a list format on the page
+1. Display song data, in a list format on the page
-* Style list according to the output example below (don't worry about exact fonts/colors)
+2. Style list according to the output example below (don't worry about exact fonts/colors)
-* Implement rating UI and persist data on the page
+3. Implement rating UI and persist data on the page
-* Implement removing song from list and persist data on the page
+4. Implement removing song from list and persist data on the page
-* Implement rudimentary form for adding a new song (inputs: title, artist)
+5. Implement rudimentary form for adding a new song (inputs: title, artist)
-* Bonus: Rate a new song
+6. Bonus: Rate a new song

 **Output example:**